charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-2-commits.md

 # What is a commit

-before we get into the good stuff, let's talk about the anatomy of a git commit.
+Before we get into the good stuff, let's talk about the anatomy of a git commit.

-when you add files to your git repository, it's a two-step
+When you add files to your git repository, it's a two-step
 process: `git add` and `git commit`.
 The first step _stages_ your changes, the second step memorializes those staged changes into a commit that can now be shared with others by pushing it